qri-io/qri/.github/ISSUE_TEMPLATE/3-support-request.md

 ---
 name: "❓ Support request"
-about: Questions and requests for support
+about: Questions and requests for support.
 ---

       🛑          🛑          🛑